Event Listeners for Statamic

 Using the EntrySaved $event variable

-Our current code has an issue.
-The listener is not triggered only when the user saves a post, but an entry.
-This means that whenever the user saves a page, product or whatever other entries we might have, it will trigger the event listener.
-To fix this, we will make use of the EntrySaved $event variable and its data.
+Our current code has a problem.
+The listener is activated not just when the user saves a post, but any entry.
+This means that when the user saves a page, product, or any other entry we have, it will trigger the event listener.
+To solve this, we will use the EntrySaved $event variable and its information.

-To make it more challenging, let's say that we have a multisite in three different languages.
-We save the posts in different JSON files according to the locale that we have.
-Thus, we don't want to save all JSON files if we simply make a change on a particular language and not the rest.
-Let's see how we can implement this by further extending our example.
+To make it more challenging, let’s say we have a multisite setup in three different languages.
+We save the posts in separate JSON files based on the locale.
+So, we don’t want to save all JSON files if we only change one language and not the others.
+Let’s see how we can do this by further improving our example.

 Firstly, we check if the saved entry is a post or not: